scicloj/notespace/README.md

 # notespace

-Notebook experience in your Clojure namespace.
+Notebook experience in your Clojure namespace

+# Status
+Experimental

-## Goals
+# Goals

 * Use any Clojure namespace, in any Clojure editor, as a notebook
   * editing is done in your beloved editor